This article was updated for accuracy and relevance on December 24th, 2021.

 - Reading materials – Besides any work-related reading you need to do, bring a journal or calming book, a highlighter, and a pen.

 - Snack setup – You shouldn’t rely on a bag of four mini pretzels and a tiny cup of water to sustain you throughout the flight.
-Bring a reusable water bottle to use at the airport, pack food, some napkins or tissues, mints or gum, and most importantly, some Shay-approved hot sauce to-go.
+Bring a reusable water bottle to use at the airport, pack snacks, some napkins or tissues, mints or gum, and most importantly, some Shay-approved hot sauce to-go.

 - Nap-time must-haves – Pack a pair of socks or slippers to keep your toes from freezing, a sleep mask, hair scrunchie, and travel or neck pillow.
 Bring a silk or copper pillowcase for when you arrive, seeing as the medically-backed benefits will totally hide the fact you didn’t sleep on the plane because of all the crying babies.

-Packing Checklist: Checked Bag
+Packing Checklist: Checked Luggage

 Essentially, you’re following the bags within bags concept for the carry-on, except each type of clothing goes together in whatever size cube you need (shirts with shirts, pants with pants...you get the idea).
 And that’s it.